Graukolos/Dataflow_Code_Generator/README.md

 The top-level directories of this repo:

 * **Reader**: Read the network and actors
+* **rapidxml-1.13**: Code used to read the XML files, the code is not developed in the scope of this project and is an external dependency: https://github.com/Fe-Bell/RapidXML
-* **IR**: Transform the read network to some intermediate representation, e.g. extracting token rates, guard conditions, FSM, priorities, ...
+* **IR**: Transform the read network to some intermediate representation, e.g. extracting token rates, guard conditions, FSM, priorities, ... and AST
 * **common**: Common (header) files, e.g. for Exceptions and some Helpers
-*  - **include**
-*    - **rapidxml-1.13**: Code used to read the XML files, the code is not developed in the scope of this project and is an external dependency: https://github.com/Fe-Bell/RapidXML
 * **Config**: Configuration (storing the configuration made by command line options) and Debug Defines header
-* **Tokenizer**: Tokenizer and Token Buffers to temporarily postpone their processing
+* **Lexer**: Lexer for defined grammar
+* **Parser**: Parser for defined grammar
+* **Actor_Classification**: Classification of the actors into static, cyclo-static, ... , dynamic.
+For all classifications read the header in this directory
-* **Conversion**: Library to read data from CAL sources, required for tokenrate determination
+* **Conversion**: Library to convert CAL to C/C++, provides also code to check for unsupported features
 * **Optimization_Phase1**: Optimization phase 1 code
 * **Optimization_Phase2**: Optimization phase 2 code
 * **Mapping**: Mapping computation
-* **Dataflow_Analysis**: Analyis of tokenrates, feedback cycles, source and sink actors and Scheduling
 * **Code_Generation**: Code generation for the actors (class including functions, actions, variables and local scheduler), the main (initialize channels, actors, call their init methods and global scheduling), cmake, and buffer implementation.
 This directory contains a subdirectory for *scheduling* including a lib that can be used to implement new scheduling strategies.

 ### Adding Mapping, Optimization and Scheduling Strategies